eternalSeeker/pcc/pcc/compiler/objectFile.rst

 The type is again SHT_PROGBITS, the flags for SHF_WRITE(1) and SHF_ALLOC(2) are set.
 The section contains writable data allocated in the program.
 The size is 6 and it is located at byte offset 0x40.
 This is (74 65 73 74 0a 00).
-This is the ascci string "test\\n". .data contains writable data for the program.
+This is the ascii string "test\\n". .data contains writable data for the program.